Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 ### Set up node configuration using CLI
-We provide a full-featured CLI to set up the configuration quickly.
+We provide a CLI to set up the configuration quickly.

-#### Step 1: Install npm
+#### Step 1: Install npm and the CLI
 The first step is to install the node package manager ([npm](https://npmjs.com)).
 ```shell
 sudo apt update && sudo apt upgrade -y && sudo apt install npm